-Optical Character Recognition (OCR) works by scanning an image of a word on a printed page, which it then recognises as a word and renders digitally, thus making it searchable.
+Optical Character Recognition (OCR) works by scanning an image of a word on a printed page, which it then recognizes as a word and renders digitally, thus making it searchable.
 All straightforward in theory, but the havoc wreaked by clumsy OC recognition can drive readers mad, and occasionally an egregious substitution causes authors acute embarrassment.
 If you’re a fantasy author, do you really want a dragon to ‘bum its victim with fiery breath’ or a depressed man ‘smiling through his teats’ in your story?
 Imagine R.R.
 Martin’s surprise when a poor PDF conversion merged every page’s running head into every page of his body copy:

-OCR (not to be confused with RoboCop’s evil OCP megacorporation, although the mistake is understandable) has a particular problem with rendering ‘ar’ as ‘an’, especially with older, ‘noisy’ printed pages, which led to some unexpected erotic liaisons for romance writers:
+OCR (not to be confused with RoboCop’s evil OCP conglomerate, although the mistake is understandable) has a particular problem with rendering ‘ar’ as ‘an’, especially with older, ‘noisy’ printed pages, which led to some unexpected erotic liaisons for romance writers:

 ‘When she spotted me, she flung her anus high in the air and kept them up until she reached me.
 “Matisse.
 Oh boy!” she said.
 She grabbed my anus and positioned my body in the direction of the east gallery and we started walking.’ (from Matisse on the Loose, by Georgia Bragg)

-‘Mrs Nevile, in exquisite emotion, threw her anus around the neck of Caroline, pressed Her with fervour to her breast.’ (from Edward: Various Views of Life & Manners, by John Moore)
+‘Mrs, Nevile, in exquisite emotion, threw her anus around the neck of Caroline, pressed Her with fervour to her breast.’ (from Edward: Various Views of Life & Manners, by John Moore)

 Some publishers seem to think that digitising their back catalogue and uploading the result is a quick way to squeeze a profit from long-expired titles.
 Proof-reading is skipped as the book has already had extensive editorial treatment in preparation for its original publication.
 This of course underestimates the half-arsed job that OCR often performs, as highlighted in this blog post.
-As eBooks continue their rise in popularity (there are currently around 2.5 million on Amazon, and more than 30 million available on Google Books), it’s important to not trust the machines with content.
-If Blade Runner, RoboCop and Terminator 4: Salvation (alarmingly set in an imminent and extremely bleak 2018) can teach us anything about modern tech-anxiety, it’s that we absolutely can’t trust the machines.
+As eBooks continue their rise in popularity (there are currently around 2.5 million on Amazon, and more than 40 million available on Google Books), it’s important to not trust the machines with content.
+If Blade Runner, RoboCop and Terminator 4: Salvation (alarmingly set in 2018) can teach us anything about modern tech-anxiety, it’s that we absolutely can’t trust the machines.
 The message is clear: always get eBooks proof-read by a carbon-based bipedal editor to find the irritating quirks of OCR scanning.
-These errors look awful, wind readers and critics up, insult the author and damage a publishing brand.
+These errors look awful, wind readers up, insult the author and damage a publishing brand.